Hair loss in men

 Hair loss and hair transplant surgery

 Hair transplant surgery is all about compromise, creating an illusion of fullness and density.
-The surgeon takes a strip of dense hair bearing skin from the donor area and transplants the follicular units from this strip into the recipient balding or thinning areas.
+The surgeon takes hair from the donor area either by a strip or one by one and transplants the follicular units taken into the recipient balding or thinning areas.
 Donor hair, which is permanent and unaffected by the hormone dihydrotestosterone (DHT), is redistributed to the balding (recipient) area.
 The art of transplant surgery evolves from the angulation of the grafts and the placement of the 1, 2, 3 and 4 hair follicular grafts in different locations.
 No new hair is created during the procedure.
 When transplanted, the density of follicular units is less than the original but the eye can have difficulty in detecting this.